raghvendra03/66-Days-of-Data/README.md

 ### Day 17
 * Started with Python today revised some concepts and solved some problems on #Hackerrank.
 Also worked on the blog post & will be posting it tomorrow.
 Had to post this last week but took some as this is my 1st blog

+### Day 18
+* Spent some time working OOPs for #Python and got this amazing playlist by @CoreyMschafer.
+Learnt about Classes and Instances, Class Variables & Inheritance.